dharanidadi/Week_0/README.md

 ### Topics

 You use a topic when you need to send a data stream.
 The data stream is unidirectional.
-Some nodes can **publish** on the topic, some nodes can **subscribe** to the topic.
-There is no response from a subscriber to a publisher, the data is only going one way.
+Some nodes called **Publishers** can publish on the topic, some nodes called **Subscribers** can subscribe to the topic.

 A topic has a message type.
 All publishers and subscribers on this topic must use the message type associated with the topic.